-‘Pirates of the Caribbean’ 5: Release Date, Trailer And Cast News
+‘Pirates of the Caribbean’ 5: Release Date, Trailer, And Cast News

 So what can fans expect in Pirates of the Caribbean 5?
 According to Den of Geek the plot or synopsis for the highly anticipated movie is as follows:

 “Johnny Depp returns to the big screen as the iconic, swashbuckling anti-hero Jack Sparrow in the all-new Pirates of the Caribbean: Dead Men Tell No Tales.
 The rip-roaring adventure finds down-on-his-luck Captain Jack feeling the winds of ill-fortune blowing strongly his way when deadly ghost sailors, led by the terrifying Captain Salazer (Javier Bardem), escape from the Devil’s Triangle bent on killing every pirate at sea – notably Jack.
 Jack’s only hope of survival lies in the legendary Trident of Poseidon, but to find it he must forge an uneasy alliance with Carina Smyth (Kaya Scodelario), a brilliant and beautiful astronomer, and Henry (Brenton Thwaites), a headstrong young sailor in the Royal Navy.
-At the helm of the Dying Gull, his pitifull small and shabby ship, Captain Jack seeks not only to reverse his recent spate of ill fortune, but to save his very life from the most formidable and malicious foe he has never faced.”
+At the helm of the Dying Gull, his pitifully small and shabby ship, Captain Jack seeks not only to reverse his recent spate of ill fortune, but to save his very life from the most formidable and malicious foe he has never faced.”

 115 Days until Pirates of the Caribbean: Dead Men Tell No Tales is released to theaters on Friday May 26th 2017 ! ☠⚔️ #Pirates5 pic.twitter.com/ZUHmuwgWeA